Door Pressure Gauge

 Doors present some of the most common accessibility issues.
 They may be too “heavy” and require too much force to open.
 Heavy doors are especially difficult for people with disabilities and seniors with limited upper body strength and/or skills in using their hands.
 They may close too quickly for some people to pass through easily.
 People who move slowly or use mobility devices like wheelchairs or walkers may not be able to pass through fast enough.
 Fortunately, these common problems can often be resolved by simply adjusting door closers.
+In that case, considering door movement speed is important.
 Follow these steps to make sure your doors are accessible to all.

 The best way to measure door-opening force is by using a door force gauge, also called a door pressure gauge.
 To do this, first, unlatch the door and then press the gauge against the door.
 Push until the door opens all the way.
 The readout on the gauge shows you the force required to open the door.
 Some gauges have hooks to help you pull the door open.
 Door force gauges are available online and in some specialty hardware stores.

 You may also use a simple mechanical or digital fish scale.
 These options may be less accurate since you have to read the scale while opening the door.
 To use a fish scale, attach a string to the scale and the door opening hardware.
 Measure the maximum force required to pull the door open.
 Part of properly using a door pressure gauge is knowing how to interpret the measurements against the defined desired force standards and recommended pressure variability allowances.

 Ensuring ADA Compliance for Equal Access: The American Disabilities Act (ADA) sets legal standards for maximum door pressure to enable equal access for all people, regardless of age or physical ability.
 Measuring door pressure is critical for confirming ADA guideline compliance and providing safe, accessible entryways.